 Each node in a Kafka Cluster is a broker that stores the data.
-Typically, there are multiple brokers in order to balance the load properly.
-A broker stores messages in the form of topics that can be accessed by producers (for writing) and consumers (for reading).
+Typically, there are multiple brokers to balance the load properly.
+A broker stores messages in the form of topics that producers can access (for writing) and consumers (for reading).
 Topics are created to segregate one application’s data from another’s.
 As brokers are stateless, they need Zookeeper’s help to maintain their cluster state.
-One broker can handle TBs of messages without any impact in performance.
-Kafka broker leader election is done by the Zookeeper.
+One broker can handle TBs of messages without any impact on performance.
+The Zookeeper does Kafka broker leader election.

 It is the unit that pushes messages into the brokers.
 There can be multiple producers generating data at a very high speed and independently of one another.
-The producers don’t receive an acknowledgement from the brokers and send data at a rate that can be handled by the brokers.
-They are able to search brokers and start sending messages as soon as the brokers start.
+The producers don’t receive an acknowledgement from the brokers and send data at a rate that the brokers can handle.
+They can search for brokers and start sending messages as soon as the brokers start.
 The producer is responsible for choosing which message to assign to which partition within the topic.
-This can be done in a round-robin fashion simply to balance load or it can be done according to some semantic partition function (say based on some key in the message).
+This can be done in a round-robin fashion to balance the load, or it can be done according to some semantic partition function (say based on some key in the message).

 It is the unit that manages and coordinates the brokers.
-The zookeeper notifies a producer or a consumer in the event of the addition or failure of a broker.
+The zookeeper notifies a producer or a consumer in the event of a broker’s addition or failure.
 Each broker sends heartbeat requests to the zookeeper on a regular interval as long as it is alive.
 The zookeeper also maintains information about the topics and consumer offsets.

 It is the unit that reads the messages from the topics.
 A consumer can subscribe to and read from more than one topic.
-A Consumer can work in parallel with other consumers (in this case each partition will be read by one consumer only) forming Consumer group.
+A Consumer can work in parallel with other consumers (in this case, each partition will be read by one consumer only), forming a Consumer group.
 It doesn’t work in synchronization with the producers.
 The Consumer has to maintain how many messages it has read by using partition offset.
-If a consumer accepts a particular partition offset, it implies that has already consumed the prior messages in the partition.
+If a consumer accepts a particular partition offset, it implies that he has already consumed the partition’s prior messages.